 How Can I Apply for Dutch Health Insurance?

-With your citizen service number, you can apply for health insurance.
-They are legally required to accept you for basic insurance coverage regardless of health issues, pre-existing conditions, your health needs, or your economic status.
+You can apply for insurance with your BSN.
+The country is legally bound to accept you for basic coverage, regardless of your pre-existing conditions, health issues, health needs, and your economic status.

-For your Dutch health insurance to be active, you will need to pay a monthly premium.
+Regarding the monthly expenses for your health insurance, in order for it to remain active, you will need to pay a monthly premium.
 It costs around €100 a month, but the fee depends on your age, income, and the insurance company you select.

 It is essential to maintain your health insurance during your stay in the Netherlands.
 Failing to do so can result in fines, but it will also increase your medical expenses if you end up in the hospital in need of medical care.